hmrc/customs-declarations-stub/README.md

 - 'REJECTED' - Return a 'Rejected' notification to indicate a rejected amendment that has errors.
 - 'EXTERNAL AMEND' Return an 'External Amendment' notification to indicate that the "Customs" made a modification to the declaration
 - Any other value - Return a 'Customs Position Granted' indicating a successful amendment.
+Note that to receive any sort of 'Amendment' notification the LRN must start with one of 'B', 'C', 'D', 'G', 'Q', 'R', 'U', 'X'.

 ### File Upload
 This stub also mocks the '/file-upload' endpoint of the Cust Dec API.
 This endpoint returns fake S3 urls that actually point